ob-ivan/Ba7/doc/Autoload.md

 Here it is only natural to make it possible to leave out the specifier part of class name for Exception family.

+Sometimes you don't feel secure enough with a wildcard that is allowed to match just anything.
+Then you can list all available options explicitly:

+    // Figure 11.
+Classname patterns with alternatives.
+    $modelClassnameTemplate = '[][Model|Record]'
+    // Both Model and Record are legal suffices for classes that
+    // reside in model folder.

-Now that we have written class name templates (see Figs. 7, 8) and expect them to match when an appropriate class is called, how do we specify resulting path to be included by the autoloader?
+Now that we have written class name templates (see Figs. 8, 9, 11) and expect them to match when an appropriate class is called, how do we specify resulting path to be included by the autoloader?
 It is done in almost the same way you write substitute strings when running preg_replace() et al.

-    // Figure 10.
+    // Figure 12.
 Path templates.
     $libsInterfacePathTemplate = DOCUMENT_ROOT . '/libs/[1]/interface/[2].interface.php';
     $libsExceptionPathTemplate = DOCUMENT_ROOT . '/[libs/1]/exception/[2.]interface.php';